Skip to main content

 • Visit the Avoid Scams Initiative for more information on common scams and other important tips.

-Tuition Payment Scams
+Tuition Payment Scams:

 There has been an increase in online scams which target college students by promising reduction in tuition if a third-party service is used to pay their fees.
 Students attending institutions across the United States, including UC San Diego, have been impacted by these online tuition scams.
 International students have been targeted more frequently, and scammers have especially targeted students using the popular app, WeChat.
 Scammers often promise an approximate 5% discount in tuition, and victims are asked to provide their university credentials and their credit card information.